Upcoming Events

 Presenter: Quinn

-Join Quinn, Lyme Land Trust board member, for a family friendly night hike (ages 5 and up).
-We focus on how our perceptions change and appreciate what night brings to the forests and ponds of Lyme.
-Our way will be lit by the almost full moon.
-We will not be using artificial light, but you are invited to bring an emergency flashlight.
+Join Quinn, Lyme Land Trust board member, for a family friendly (ages 5 and up) hike at the magical time of dusk, just before the darkness creeps in.
+We focus on how our perceptions change and appreciate what the coming night brings to the forests and ponds of Lyme.
+There will be an almost full moon.
+As it gets darker, we will not be using artificial light, but you are invited to bring an emergency flashlight.
 Dress warmly and bring a walking stick.

-Join Quinn, Lyme Land Trust board member, for a family friendly night hike (ages 5 and up).
-We focus on how our perceptions change and appreciate what night brings to the forests and ponds of Lyme.
-Our way will be lit by the almost full moon.
-We will not be using artificial light, but you are invited to bring an emergency flashlight.
+Join Quinn, Lyme Land Trust board member, for a family friendly (ages 5 and up) hike at the magical time of dusk, just before the darkness creeps in.
+We focus on how our perceptions change and appreciate what the coming night brings to the forests and ponds of Lyme.
+There will be an almost full moon.
+As it gets darker, we will not be using artificial light, but you are invited to bring an emergency flashlight.
 Dress warmly and bring a walking stick.

 Contact Email: info@lymelandtrust.org